Proficiency testing is the establishment of the calibration or testing performance of a laboratory.

 Proficiency testing is a powerful way of checking the validity of the test and/or calibration results of your laboratory.

-Thus, it’s crucial that your business has prepared for this phase.
+Thus, your business must be prepared for this phase.

 Gain an advantage by using toolkits from QSE Academy.
-Our packages are designed for laboratories who want to undergo ISO 17025 accreditation.
+Our packages are designed for laboratories that want to undergo ISO 17025 accreditation.